-Effective date
+Effective Date

 The National Credit Union Administration (NCUA) Board first incorporated the Federal Credit Union (FCU) Bylaws as Appendix A to Part 701 of the NCUA's regulations on November 30, 2007.
 FCUs may retain previously adopted versions of the FCU Bylaws including the November 30, 2007 version.
-Unless an FCU has adopted bylaws before [insert effective date of final rule], it must adopt these revised bylaws.
+Unless an FCU has adopted bylaws before January 2, 2020, it must adopt these revised bylaws.

-Adoption of all or part of these bylaws
+Adoption of All or Part of These Bylaws